Jeep Grand Cherokee (ZJ): Introduction

+The Grand Cherokee (ZJ) was first introduced at the 1992 North American International Auto Show (NAIAS) in Detroit, Michigan.
+Then-CEO of Chrysler Corporation, Bob Lutz, drove a Poppy Red Clear Coat 1993 Jeep Grand Cherokee ZJ Laredo 4X4 from the Jefferson North Assembly Plant (JNAP) where the Grand Cherokee was assembled to Cobo Hall, where Lutz and then-mayor of Detroit Coleman Young drove up the front steps and into the lobby of the building, "crashing" through a plate-glass window (which "exploded" just before the vehicle's entrance).

 The Grand Cherokee (ZJ) was initially available in three trim levels: base, Laredo, and Limited.
-The base model included features such as full instrumentation, cloth interior, a standard five-speed manual transmission, and was given the "SE" name for the 1994 model year.
-Power windows and locks were not standard equipment on the base and SE for 1993 and 1994.
+The base model included features such as full instrumentation, a cloth interior, a standard five-speed manual transmission, and was given the "SE" name for the 1994 model year.
+Power windows and locks were not standard equipment on the base and SE models for 1993 and 1994.
 The minimal difference in price resulted in low consumer demand, so the low-line model was discontinued after 1994.
-Standard features on all models included a driver-side airbag and four-wheel anti-lock braking system (ABS).
+Standard features on all models included a driver-side airbag and a four-wheel anti-lock braking system (ABS).
 The Laredo was the mid-scale model with standard features that included power windows, power door locks, and cruise control.
 Exterior features included medium-grey plastic paneling on the lower body and five-spoke aluminum wheels.
 The Limited was the premium model, featuring lower body paneling that was the same color as the rest of the vehicle.
 The Limited also had standard features such as leather seating, power sunroof, heated mirrors, heated power seats, and a remote keyless system.
 The "Up-Country" version was also offered between 1993 and 1997.
 It came with 4WD and the AMC straight-6 4.0 L engine.
 Package groups included: convenience, fog lamps, skid plate, lighting, luxury, power, security, and trailer towing.

 When it was first introduced in April 1992 as an early 1993 model year vehicle, the Grand Cherokee had one powertrain, the AMC-derived 4.0 L Power Tech I6 engine that produced 190 horsepower.
 Transmission choices were a four-speed automatic transmission (early production ZJs used the AW4; the A500SE (later 42RE) replaced the AW4 during the latter half of the 1993 model year) or an Aisin AX15 manual transmission.
-Low sales demand for the manual transmission resulted in its discontinuation after the 1994 model year for North America, but it remained on the option list for European ZJs.
+Low sales demand for the manual transmission resulted in its discontinuation after the 1994 model year for North America, but it remained on the options list for European ZJs.
 The drivetrain choices included rear-wheel drive or four-wheel-drive.